 This section offers valuable insights into your readers’ preferences and engagement patterns, which can help you tailor your future posts to keep your audience engaged and improve the user experience.

 We hope this tutorial helped you learn how to add WordPress reaction buttons to boost engagement on your site.
-Next, you may want to learn another cool UX trick for how to create chat rooms in WordPress for your users or our list of the best user experience feedback questions to ask website visitors.
+Next, you may want to learn another cool UX trick for creating chat rooms in WordPress for your users or our expert list of the best user experience feedback questions to ask website visitors.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.